dronekit/dronekit-python/docs/examples/create_attribute.rst

 Running the example
 ===================

-The vehicle and DroneKit should be set up as described in :ref:`get-started`.
-It can be run as described in :doc:`running_examples`.
+The example can be run as described in :doc:`running_examples` (which in turn assumes that the vehicle and DroneKit have been set up as described in :ref:`get-started`).

 In summary, after cloning the repository: